cs-fullstack-2020-spring/200319-react-conditional-rendering-lecture-autumn-ragland/README.md

 ## Conditional Rendering HTML
 - Define a property of state called `hasBeenSubmitted` in the `SignUp` component
-- When the form has been submitted in the `SignUp` component display an h1 tag with the text `You've Signed Up` above the form using the `hasBeenSubmitted` property of state
+- When the form has been submitted in the `SignUp` component display an h1 tag with the text `You've Signed Up` and an h2 tag with the text `Your Username is [USERNAME FROM FORM]` above the form using the `hasBeenSubmitted` property of state
 - Define a property of state called `hasBeenSubmitted` in the `Login` component
-- When the form has been submitted in the `Login` component display an h1 tag with the text `You've Logged In` above the form using the `hasBeenSubmitted` property of state
+- When the form has been submitted in the `Login` component display an h1 tag with the text `You've Logged In` and an h2 tag with the text `Welcome back [USERNAME FROM FORM]` above the form using the `hasBeenSubmitted` property of state

+## Extra!
+- In the `SignUp` and `Login` components add a button that says `resubmit form` to display after the form has been submitted
+- When the `resubmit form` button is clicked display the form again and clear the fields